Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

-\paragraph*{Results.} Simulation results show that \ourProtocolShort HotStuff significantly improves HotStuff's latency (see Figure~\ref{fig:simulator-hs-correctables-latencies}).
-The consensus latency is optimized from $853$ms in HotStuff to only $177$ms in \ourProtocolShort HotStuff, which corresponds to a consensus execution speedup of $4.82\times$, achieved by the incorporation of weights, optimal leader placement, and the use of smaller quorums.
-For client request latencies with \textit{final} consistency, the highest speedup observed was in Frankfurt ($2.84\times$) and lowest in Cape Town ($2.07\times$).
+Our results show that \ourProtocolShort HotStuff significantly optimizes HotStuff's consensus latency (see Figure~\ref{fig:simulator-hs-correctables-latencies}) from $853$ms to only $177$ms in \ourProtocolShort HotStuff.
+It corresponds to a consensus execution speedup of $4.82\times$, achieved by the incorporation of weights, optimal leader placement, and the use of smaller quorums.
+For client request latencies with \emph{final} consistency, the highest speedup observed was in Frankfurt ($2.84\times$) and lowest in Cape Town ($2.07\times$).

 Like before, the speedup increases with lower consistency levels.
-The average speedup across all client locations from HotStuff to \ourProtocolShort HotStuff's \textit{final} level is $2.56\times$ and becomes incrementally higher for the speculative levels \textit{strong} ($3.69\times$), \textit{weak} ($4.05\times$) and \textit{first} ($4.74\times$).
+For instance, in Paris, the \emph{first} level achieves a speedup of $6.03\times$ (from 1141~ms down to 189~ms), while the \emph{strong} level still provides a speedup of $4.71\times$ ($242$~ms).
+The average speedup across all client locations from HotStuff to \ourProtocolShort{} HotStuff's \emph{final} level is $2.56\times$ and becomes incrementally higher for the speculative levels \emph{strong} ($3.69\times$), \emph{weak} ($4.05\times$) and \emph{first} ($4.74\times$).